-- Angular Cheilitis: If your dry patches tend to form at the corners of the mouth, it could be this form of lip eczema, which is caused by a bacterial infection from saliva buildup.
+- Angular Cheilitis: If your dry patches tend to form at the corners of the mouth, it could be this form of lip eczema, which is typically caused by a yeast infection from saliva buildup.

 - Irritant Contact Cheilitis: This form of lip eczema occurs as a direct result of irritation from lip products, the weather, or even picking at or over-exfoliating your lips.

 - Allergic Contact Cheilitis: Unlike Irritant Contact Cheilitis, which is caused by irritation from a product (most commonly from its fragrance or overuse of the product), Allergic Contact Cheilitis is caused by an actual allergy to an ingredient in a product.
 This includes any product that comes into direct contact with your mouth area, including makeup, toothpaste, or even drinks.

 - Common Dryness: If all of your skin is excessively dry (not just on your lips), you likely have a dry skin type, which subsequently means you're genetically predisposed to have dry lips as well.

 Causes & Irritants

 - Overuse of Lip Products: “The irony is that some of the products proclaiming to help heal this condition actually perpetuate it,” says Dr. Kirby.
 In fact, according to Dr. Kirby, a number of things could be inflaming your lip eczema: lip balms, lip exfoliants, chapsticks, toothpastes, and more.

 - Genetics: If there's a history of dry lips in your family, you can do everything right and still "inherit" lip eczema.

 - Stress: Hormones rule the world, and if you've been particularly stressed out lately, it could worsen any existing dryness.